-Martin McGuinness (1950-2017) was a Sinn Fein politician, a former Provisional IRA commander and a significant if somewhat controversial Irish Republican leader.
+Martin McGuinness (1950-2017) was an Irish Republican, a Sinn Fein politician, a former Provisional IRA commander, and a significant figure in both the peace agreement and post-Troubles Northern Ireland.

 One of seven children from a Catholic family in Derry, McGuinness left school at age 15 and obtained work with a local butcher.
 When the Troubles erupted in 1969 McGuinness joined the Official IRA, switching to the Provisional IRA after the factional split in late 1969.